Laura Millard: Exhibitions

 Millard began showing her work as an artist in group exhibitions in 1987 in Calgary.
 Since then, she has participated in many group exhibitions both nationally and internationally.
 In 2017, her work was included in Every.
 Now.
 Then: reframing nationhood at the Art Gallery of Ontario in Toronto.
 In 2020, her work was shown in The Uncanny Outdoors at the MacLaren Art Centre, Barrie.
 She has had solo exhibitions at galleries across Canada and internationally including such exhibitions as Contrail, at the Where Where Exhibition Space, Beijing (2011); Crossing, at the Whyte Museum, Banff, AB (2019) and in 2020, trace, at the McClure Visual Arts Center, Montreal, QC.

 Selected collections

 Her work is in the public collections Alberta Foundation for the Arts; the Glenbow Museum, Calgary, Alberta;

 the MacLaren Art Centre; and Museum London in London, Ontario.

 Awards

-She is the recipient of a grants from the Canada Council for the Arts, the Ontario Arts Council, and the Alberta Foundation for the Arts.
+She is the recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Alberta Foundation for the Arts.
 Millard has done artists residencies in the Arctic Circle Residency in Svalbard and the Klondike Institute of Art and Culture in Dawson City, Yukon, and in Canada at the Banff Centre and NSCAD University.
 In 2011, she was inducted into the Royal Canadian Academy of Arts.